sahmed1o/Driver-Assist-Machine-Learning-With-RCNN-Mask/README.md

 <hr>

-## Opening project files jupyter notebook:
+## Opening Project Files with Jupyter Notebook:

 <strong> cmd from "D:/python3/scripts", and run the following command to open jupyter notebook: </strong>
 > jupyter notebook